How to Make Plywood Smooth and Shiny in 6 Ways

 Compared to grade A plywood, grade D plywood has knots and is more likely to create a split in the wood veneer.

-However, if you choose quality plywood, you won’t have to worry.
-Simply comply with the procedures outlined below.
-Also, if you choose high-quality or high-grade plywood, the preparation process will be simpler and faster.
+However, if you choose quality plywood, you won’t have to worry about unsightly imperfections and tears.
+Also, if you choose high-grade plywood, the preparation process will be simpler and faster.

 Step #2: Start Sanding